 Conversely, a small decrease in a company’s EPS from quarter to quarter may trigger a red flag among investors, who could view a downward EPS trend as a larger profit issue and shy away from buying the company’s stock.

-Basically, the higher the EPS, the more attractive that company’s stock is to investors.
-But the higher a stock’s EPS, the more expensive it’s likely to be.
+In short, the higher the EPS, the more attractive that company’s stock generally is to investors.
+But the higher a stock’s EPS, the more expensive its shares are likely to be.

 Once investors have an accurate EPS figure, they can decide if a stock is priced fairly and make an appropriate investment decision.